MathWriting: A Dataset For Handwritten Mathematical Expression Recognition: Experiments

 \subsection{Baseline Recognition Models}

-In Table~\ref{table:recognition} we provide results for different models on the MathWriting benchmark.
-All models are trained exclusively on the MathWriting dataset apart from the OCR API that was trained on the mixture of tasks.
-The following models were picked based on most popular approaches in handwriting recognition.
+Table~\ref{table:recognition} compares different recognition methods discussed in Section~\ref{sec:related_work}.
+All models are trained exclusively on the MathWriting dataset (\train{} and \synthetic{}), except for the OCR API that was trained on other datasets as well.
+The following models represent different approaches to handwriting recognition – offline \cite{kass2022attentionhtr}, online \cite{carbune2020fast} and mixed \cite{fadeeva2024representing}.
+Through fine-tuning, we establish a benchmark for the quality attainable with MathWriting data.

-\paragraph{CTC Transformer} This model is encoder-only with a Connectionist Temporal Classification loss (\textbf{CTC})~\cite{graves2006connect}.
-We trained from scratch and exclusively on MathWriting a model similar to~\cite{carbune2020fast}, replacing LSTM layers by Transformer layers.
-It contains 11~layers with an embedding size of~512.
-More details about this baseline are provided in Appendix~D of~\cite{fadeeva2024representing}.

-\paragraph{OCR} This is Google's publicly available Document AI OCR API~\cite{GoogleOcr}, which processes bitmap images.
+\paragraph{OCR} This is a publicly available Document AI OCR API~\cite{GoogleOcr}, which processes bitmap images.
 It has been trained partly on samples from MathWriting.
 We sent inks rendered with black ink on a white background and searched for optimal image size and stroke width to get the best evaluation result from the model.
+We also fine-tuned TrOCR model following methodology outlined in \cite{Rogge_Transformers_Tutorials_2020} and observed only 25\% Exact Match on \valid{} split.
+Similar behavior was observed with TrOCR \cite{li2022trocrtransformerbasedopticalcharacter} on CROHME dataset \cite{TrOCR_latex} and the possible explanation is that the text tokenizer used by TrOCR is not well adapted to handle LaTeX expressions.

+\paragraph{CTC Transformer} This model is a transformer base with a Connectionist Temporal Classification loss on top (CTC)~\cite{graves2006connect}.
+It contains 11 transformer layers with an embedding size of 512.
+We used swish activation function and dropout of 0.15 as those parameters performed best on \valid{}.
+We train with an Adam optimizer, learning rate of 1e-3, batch size 256 for 100k steps.
+One training run took 4 hours on 4 TPU v2.
+We trained from scratch and exclusively on MathWriting (\train{} and \synthetic{}).
+The model is similar to~\cite{carbune2020fast}, replacing LSTM layers by Transformer layers and not using any external language model on top.

-\paragraph{VLM} We fine-tuned a large Vision-Language Model PaLI~\cite{chen2023pali} on MathWriting dataset.
-It receives as input both the ink as a sequence (like CTC Transformer) and its rasterized version (like OCR).
-Results come from~\cite{fadeeva2024representing}.
+\paragraph{VLM} We fine-tuned a large Vision-Language Model PaLI~\cite{chen2023pali} with encoder-decoder architecture on MathWriting (\train{} and \synthetic{}).
+We used the representation proposed in \cite{fadeeva2024representing} where an ink is represented as both a sequence of points (similar to CTC Transformer) and its rasterized version (similar to OCR).
+We train three models with different data shuffling for 200k steps with batch size 128, learning rate 0.3 and dropout 0.2.
+One training run took 14 hours on 16 TPU v5p.
+Models were fine-tuned exclusively on \train{} and \synthetic{} MathWriting data.
+Overall, it took 2 TPU v2 days and 28 TPU v5p days to run the experiments.